sveneschlbeck/att/README.md

 ## Example usage

-To convert an audio file to text, start a terminal session, navigate to the location of the required module (e.g. `att_wav.py`) and start a python shell running the code by typing ```python python att_wav.py```.
+To convert an audio file to text, start a terminal session, navigate to the location of the required module (e.g. `att_wav.py`) and start a python shell running the code by typing ```python att_wav.py```.

 ## Hardware & Software Requirements